The Internship Program

 In 2024, internships will be in Connecticut, New York, Massachusetts, and Rhode Island.
 At the end of summer, scholars make presentations about their summer experiences at the Annual Capstone Symposium.

-Scholars who return for a second year will intern in a different organization, laboratory, or field site than in their first summer.
+A select few scholars will have the opportunity to return for a second year as a peer mentor.
+The intern in a different organization, laboratory, or field site than in their first summer.
 Past internships have focused on conservation research, environmental policy, conservation finance, environmental education, environmental justice, energy justice, water pollution, food insecurity, community action, and much more!

 Environmental organizations interested in hosting a scholar may reach out to program staff at ycs-eli@yale.edu